Going Lighter is More Damaging Than Going Darker

 Don’t Condition as Soon as You Leave the Salon

 Stone recommends waiting a few days to give your hair a deep conditioning treatment because they can cause your color to fade.
 “Unless you’ve bleached—then condition as soon as you like!
 Depending on hair type and dryness, once a week is a good regimen.”
 If hair is really damaged, feel free to deep condition every day and consider a professional treatment at a salon.
+Still confused?
+Follow this timeline for maintaining your hair color.

 Color-Protective Products Really Are Important